Board-Certified Urologist

 Why shouldn’t I restrict calcium if I have calcium oxalate stones?

-This is the most common and dangerous misconception in stone prevention.
-If you cut dietary calcium, the oxalate in your food has nothing to bind to in your digestive tract.
-This “free” oxalate is absorbed into your bloodstream and dumped into your urine, where it finds calcium and forms stones.
-You must consume normal amounts of dairy (1,000–1,200 mg/day) so the calcium and oxalate bind in your stomach and are excreted in your stool, not your urine.
-Read our complete guide to the calcium-oxalate paradox.
+It is the most common self-inflicted mistake in stone prevention.
+If you cut dietary calcium, the oxalate in your food has nothing to bind to in your gut, so it is absorbed into your blood and dumped into your urine, where it finds calcium and forms stones.
+Eating a normal 1,000 to 1,200 mg of calcium with meals lets the pair leave in your stool instead.
+See which foods actually drive stone formation.

 Dr. Muhammad Khalid — Specialist Urologist